speto/purity-enhanced/README.md

 # Purity Enhanced

-> A beautiful, minimal and fast ZSH prompt with enhanced git status indicators
+> A beautiful, minimal and fast ZSH prompt with enhanced context and git status indicators

 ![screenshot](screenshot.png)